bsmith89/make-bml/lesson.md

 Have you noticed how simple it is now to add/remove books from our analysis?
 Just add or remove those files from the definition of `ARCHIVED` or the prerequisites for the `all` target!
-With the master script `run_pipeline.sh`, adding a third book required either more complicated or less transparent changes.
+With a master script approach, like `run_pipeline.sh`, adding an additional book required either more complicated or less transparent changes.